B2C-Solution-Architect Exam Questions With Explanations

 21524 already prepared

-What should a Solution Architect recommend?
+What flowshould a Solution Architect suggest to facilitate this request'

 Explanation: